mikesqu/n-queen-bfs-implementation/README.md

 # Implementation of BFS alogorithm to solve N-Queen problem

 * Application uses .NET 6 and C#.
-* Variable size of the board
+* User can choose the size of the board
-* Custom amount of "win" states to find
+* User can choose the amount of "win" states to find
-* Option to show all states explored
+* User can choose an option to show all states explored